microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 > A pre-built module to validate Azure resources already exists.
 > This scenario demonstrates the process and features of PSRule for illustration purposes.
 >
-> Consider using these pre-built rule modules instead:
+> Consider using or contributing these pre-built rule modules instead:
 >
 > - [PSRule.Rules.Azure]
+> - [PSRule.Rules.CAF]

 This scenario covers the following: